 OMB Circular A-133 and Chapter 10.550 require that we also plan and perform the audit to obtain reasonable assurance about whether the auditee has complied with applicable laws and regulations and the provisions of contracts and grant agreements applicable to major programs.
-Our procedures will consist of tests of transactions and other applicable procedures described in the OMB Circular A-133 Compliance Supplement and the State of Florida Single Audit Compliance Supplement for the types of compliance requirements that could have a direct and material effect on each of the County's major programs.
-The purpose of these procedures will be to express an opinion on the County's compliance with requirements applicable to each of its major programs in our report on compliance issued pursuant to OMB Circular A-133 and Chapter 10.550.
+Our procedures will consist of tests of transactions and other applicable procedures described in the OMB Circular A-133, Compliance Supplement, and the State of Florida Single Audit, Compliance Supplement, for the types of compliance requirements that could have a direct and material effect on each of the County's compliance with requirements applicable to each of its major programs in our report on compliance issued pursuant to OMB Circular A-133 and Chapter 10.550.

-Audit Administration, Fees, and Other
+Engagement Administration, Fees, and Other